temporalio/documentation/docs/go/how-to-develop-a-workflow-definition-in-go.md

 }
 ```

-All Workflow Definition parameters must be serializable, which means that parameters can’t be channels, functions, variadic, or unsafe pointers.
+All Workflow Definition parameters must be serializable, regardless of whether pointers or regular type values are used.
+Parameters can’t be channels, functions, variadic, or unsafe pointers.

 ### Workflow return values in Go